The pilots changing the face of aviation

 This conversation forms part of a global discussion that's increased in recent months following the death of George Floyd and the Black Lives Matter protests that took place across the world.

-Clarence Garden is an analyst and national administrator for the FAA, who also serves on the board of directors for Fly for the Culture and works as a flight instructor at HJ Aviation, one of the few minority-owned flight schools in the United States.
+Clarence Garden is an aviation analyst for the FAA Safety Team (FAAST), who also serves on the board of directors for Fly for the Culture and works as a flight instructor at HJ Aviation, one of the few minority-owned flight schools in the United States.

 "With this recent push for diversity and listening in the workplace and other things of that nature, we've got a surge of clientele that have come to us and they want to support us," says Garden.